 Skunks usually conceal the entrance to their dens with leaves, stones, or grass.
 Often, they’ll build out existing holes or hollows, or steal burrows from other digging wildlife.
 Once skunks establish a den, they rarely venture far away from it until breeding season.

-Move away from the den slowly.
+When you see a skunk den, move away from it slowly.
 If the skunk built its den beneath your porch or deck, don’t walk across it until the skunk has been removed.
-This task needs to be done by a professional wildlife control company like Varment Guard.
+A skunk might spray you, or worse, if you get too close to its den.
+Removing a skunk needs to be done by a professional wildlife control company, like Varment Guard.

 Coming Across a Skunk Near Your Home

 Usually, skunks wander onto your property because they’ve built their nests nearby.
 Skunks commonly burrow beneath porches, decks, sheds, or openings around the perimeter of a home.
 The structure provides skunks with natural cover, which makes them feel more secure.

 Skunks get busy building burrows in the fall to prepare for winter.
 Since skunks are homebodies, skunks often hunt in the yards near their dens.
 You might see an uptick of skunk activity near your house as the weather gets colder.
 It’s common for skunks to occasionally fall into window wells while hunting or returning to their burrows.

 You should leave skunks alone whenever possible, even if they’re in your yard.
 We recommend against approaching a skunk to “harass” it away from your yard.
 At best, this would only scare it off.
 At worst, you’d end up getting sprayed by a skunk.

 Instead, give the skunk in your yard a wide berth.
 Try to figure out where its burrow is (carefully) so you can avoid the area.
 Try a few skunk prevention methods to scare skunks away.
 If your skunk doesn’t get the hint, or if a skunk falls into a window well, call professional wildlife services right away so we can safely remove it.